 One bad decision could cost you $100,000s and if you make a better decision it could lead to $100,000s.
 Rest assured, the difference between making consistently good and avoiding bad financial decisions will be many millions over most peoples lifetimes.

-At the end of the first three months and every year following we will agree a monthly fee based on your situation.
+Every year we agree a monthly fee based on your situation.

 There are many factors to consider, such as